-- It is the Research Group's policy to perform its duties in a prudent manner and consistent with the following: - Recommendations/opinions have a reasonable and adequate basis; supported by thorough, diligent and appropriate research and investigation; - Recommendations/opinions are based solely on the merits of the security or securities being recommended or written about; they are not biased by outside pressures such as the relationship the Research Group, Morningstar, Inc., or any of the Research Group's affiliates have or wish to have with the issuer/sponsor of the security; and - Facts are clearly distinguished from opinions and output provided to a Client (e.g., investment research report) is clear and complete.
+- o It is the Research Group's policy to perform its duties in a prudent manner and consistent with the following: - Recommendations/opinions have a reasonable and adequate basis; supported by thorough, diligent and appropriate research and investigation; - Where applicable, recommendations/opinions are made after a reasonable inquiry into the client's objective(s) and investment mandate(s); - Recommendations/opinions are made after a reasonable investigation into the investment sufficient not to base advice on materially inaccurate or incomplete information: - Where applicable, recommendations/opinions are made with the reasonable belief that they are in the best interest of the client based on the client's objectives; - Recommendations/opinions are based solely on the merits of the security or securities being recommended or written about; they are not biased by outside pressures such as the relationship the Research Group, Morningstar, Inc., or any of the Research Group's affiliates have or wish to have with the issuer/sponsor of the security; and - Facts are clearly distinguished from opinions and output provided to a Client (e.g., investment research report) is clear and complete. - The Research Group does not have the responsibility to select broker-dealers to execute client trades for any current Advisory Client.
+Under the Duty of Care, advisers have a duty to seek best execution of a client's transactions in connection with such responsibilities.
+If the Research Group takes on this responsibility for any Advisory Client in the future, the Research Group will establish policies to seek to obtain the execution of transactions for each of its applicable Advisory Clients such that the Advisory Client's total cost or proceeds in each transaction are the most favorable under the circumstances. - o It is the Research Group's policy to perform its duty to provide advice and monitoring at a frequency that is in the best interest of each Advisory Client, taking into account the scope of the agreed upon relationship. - In the absence of any agreed limitation or expansion of an agreement, the scope of duty to monitor will be indicated by the duration and nature of the agreed advisory arrangement.